IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 # Introduction

+   {{?I-D.ietf-teas-ietf-network-slices}} describes that an IETF network slice service customer might ask for some level of control, e.g., to customize the service paths while requesting network slice services.
+   These customized controls may well be expressed by customer-defined topologies, i.e. customized topologies.

+   Furthermore, by using customized topologies, customers can request advanced resource reservation for all potential network slices that can be activated on demand in the future.
+This capability provides customers with full control over when and how resources are allocated by the slices.
+The resources can be shared by network slices created at different times as well as by connections between different edge pairs within the same network slice.
+This could significantly reduce overall bandwidth requirements and provide great economic advantages to the customer.

+   A typical example of network slicing with resource reservation using customized topologies is in recursive network slicing for network wholesale, where [add example]

-   This document defines a YANG {{!RFC7950}} data model for representing, managing, and controlling IETF network slices as abstract network topologies, where the network slices are defined in {{?I-D.ietf-teas-ietf-network-slices}}.
+   This document defines a YANG {{!RFC7950}} data model for representing, managing, and controlling IETF network slices over customized network topologies, where the network slices are defined in {{?I-D.ietf-teas-ietf-network-slices}}.
+The YANG model augments the data model defined in {{!RFC8345}} to enable a customer to express desired service-level objectives (SLOs) and service-level expectations (SLEs) over various constructs within the customized topology.

    The defined data model is an interface between customers and providers for configurations and state retrievals, so as to support network slicing as a service.
-Through this model, a customer can learn the slicing capabilities and the available resources of the provider.
-A customer can request or negotiate with a network slicing provider to create an instance.
+Through this model, a customer can request or negotiate with a network slicing provider to create an instance.
    The customer can incrementally update its requirements on individual topology elements in the slice instance, e.g., adding or removing a node or link, updating desired bandwidth of a link, and retrieve the operational states of these elements.
-   With the help of other mechanisms and data models defined in IETF, the telemetry information can be published to the customer.
+With the help of other mechanisms and data models defined in IETF, the telemetry information can be published to the customer, too.

-   The YANG model defines technology-agnostic constructs common to network slicing at network layers of different technologies, e.g. IP/MPLS(-TP), OTN and WDM.
-   Therefore, this model may be used as a common base model on which other network slicing models, such as {{?I-D.ietf-ccamp-yang-otn-slicing}}, may augments with technology-specific constructs.
+   The YANG model defines constructs that are technology-agnostic to network slicing built on network layers with different technologies, e.g. IP/MPLS, MPLS-TP, OTN and WDM optical.
+Therefore, this model can serve as a common and base model on which technology-specific models for network slicing, such as
+   {{?I-D.ietf-ccamp-yang-otn-slicing}}, may be built.

    As described in Section 3 of
-   {{?I-D.contreras-teas-slice-controller-models}}, the data model defined in this document complements the data model defined in
+   {{?I-D.contreras-teas-slice-controller-models}}, the data model defined in this document is optional for network slicing, and complements the data model defined in {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.
-   {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}.
 In addition to the provider's view, the data model defined in this document models the Type 2 service defined in {{?RFC8453}}.

    The YANG data model in this document conforms to the Network Management Datastore Architecture (NMDA) {{!RFC8342}}.

+## Terminologies and Notations

+   The following terminologies for describing network slices are defined in
+   {{?I-D.ietf-teas-ietf-network-slices}} and are not redefined herein.
+   - Network Slice
+   - Network Slice Customer
+   - Network Slice Service Provider
+   - Network Slice Controller
+   - Network Resource Partition (NRP)

+   The following terms are defined and used in this document.

+   - Customized Topology:
+       A topology defined by the customer and served as an input to the network slice service provider, i.e. to the Network Slice Controller (NSC).
+   - Abstract Topology:
+       A topology exposed to the customer by the network slice service provider prior to the creation of network slices.
+The provider uses an abstract topology expose useful information, such as available resources to the customer.
+   - NRP Topology:
+       A topology internal to the NSC to facilitate the mapping of network slices to underlying network resources.

 ## Tree Diagram